betsystade/betsystade.github.io/index.md

 ## about

-How will artificial intelligence and large language models shape the future of clinical psychology?
+How can artificial intelligence and large language models help more people get science-backed treatments for mental disorders?
 How do psychological processes like depression and anxiety show up in human language?
 What is the underlying structure of psychopathology?
 I use computational linguistics and machine learning to address these questions.

 I am a postdoctoral researcher at the Stanford [Institute for Human-Centered AI](https://hai.stanford.edu/) working in the [Computational Psychology and Well-Being](https://cpwb.stanford.edu/) and [Fidelity, Adaptation, Sustainability, and Training](https://med.stanford.edu/fastlab.html) labs.
 I did my PhD in Psychology at the University of Pennsylvania in the [Boundaries of Anxiety and Depression lab](https://web.sas.upenn.edu/ruscio-lab/).
 I'm part of the [World Well-Being Project](https://wwbp.org/about.html).
 My research has been supported by the [National Science Foundation](https://www.nsfgrfp.org/).